hussainbinfazal/STF-Docker/README.md

     Collaborated with IT and operations teams to automate monthly reporting with custom scripts and web tools.

  watched docker on 1/07
+ & learned about the prefix sum & bit about the hashing ??